CountPacMan/pizzaJS/README.md

 - The user can choose between cheese and pepperoni.

+This website uses cookies and requires a webserver to run.

 #### Setup instructions
 1. Clone this git repository
+2. Point your webserver to the repository folder
-2. Start the web app by loading index.html in your browser
+2. Start the website by connecting to your localhost

 #### Copyright © 2015, Daniel Toader